AlyannaG24/DM-Studio-Blog/posts/Week_10_HW.md

 I already knew after reading the assignment breif I wanted to create these icons int he context of a video game UI menu panel so I was brainstorming ideas to widen on this idea with this in mind.
 Initially, when I think of dream, I think of whimsical and soft but as a fan of more psychological thriller adventure games, I really wanted to adapt this theme of dreams to this genre.
 Like the games 'Omori' and 'Litte Miss Fortune', they present as magical and whimsical initially, but have a consistant darker underlying theme I also wanted to emulate.

+<ins>Artist Statement - Assignmnet 2</ins>

+For this project, I designed a suite of nine interactive 2D flat icons, each responding with a visual change and accompanying sound when clicked.
+I approached the task with the idea of building a fictional video game UI menu panel, inspired by the charming interfaces of Animal Crossing, Hello Kitty Island Adventure, and Genshin Impact.
+Video games have always inspired me visually—there’s something about their ability to blend aesthetic with functionality that makes them a perfect space for cool, expressive design.
+So, when I read the brief, I knew I wanted to explore that space.

+The chosen theme was “dream,” and I initially wanted to subvert the usual soft and pastel associations by taking it in a darker, more psychological direction.
+Influenced by games like Omori, Little Misfortune, and Refind Self, I envisioned a UI that contrasts a sweet aesthetic with unsettling narrative undertones.
+While my early idea was to use a muted, eerie palette, through iteration I ended up choosing a split complementary scheme of pastel pinks, purples, and yellows.
+Though cuter than intended, it suited the icons better and still served the concept—creating a visual dissonance between the UI and the game world to subtly unbalance the player.

+The visual translation from thumbnails to Illustrator was fairly smooth, with only small changes like adjusting the teddy bear’s legs for clarity.
+Interestingly, some icons ended up better suited as “changed” states, which led to reverse-engineering their original forms.
+I paired each transition with light, atmospheric sounds to create a satisfying and immersive interaction.

+Overall, I used this assignment to channel my love of game design into something playful, cohesive, and just a little unsettling—like a dream that’s too perfect to be real.

 **Assignment 3 - Virtual Environment**